 Turning to the other non-Muslim minorities we find other non-Muslim that there is no such sharp cleavage between them and the majorities among whom they live as there unfortunately is between Hindus and Muslims.
 We do not think that any protection by way of reservation is either necessary or desirable in their case.
-They will realise that we are recommending such protection to Muslim minorities under very special circumstances and for a limited period only.
+They will realize that we are recommending such protection to Muslim minorities under very special circumstances and for a limited period only.
 The latter have sooner or later to stand on their own legs.
 We shall indeed be glad if they will make up their minds to do without reservation from the beginning.

 There is no analogy between the Muslim and non-Muslim minorities in India.
 The latter are nowhere when the total population of India is considered.
-Leaving out the case of Buddhists, who are to be found chiefly in Burma and are in a majority there, the percentage of the population of other non-Muslim minorities to the total population of India is as follows:-
+Leaving out the case of Buddhists, who are to be found chiefly in Burma and are in a majority there, the percentage of the population of other non-Muslim minorities to the total population of India is as follows:- lature is concerned the reservation of seats for hon Muslim minorities on a population basis will hardly help them to any appreciable extent and that there is no occasion to reserve seats for minorities, other than those in the N. W. F. Province and Baluchistan, even in the provincial legislature.
+Any attempt to do so will only cause confusion and will in our opinion be a very doubtful advantage to the communities concerned.

-Christians 1.2%
+Christians 1·2%

-Sikhs 1.0%
+Sikhs 1·0%

-Jains .2%
+Jains 0·2%

-Others (besides tribal

-religions in hill tracts) .2%
+Others (besides tribal religions in hill tracts) ·2%